alramirezca/ATRACKCS/README.md

 * atrackcs: core module functions.
 * notebooks: a series of jupyter notebooks illustrating the major functionalities of the package.
 * scripts: example computation scripts.
-* test: integration tests for detects schemes.
+* test: integration tests for detecting schemes.

 ## Changelog

 ### v1.0

 * initial upload.
-Can perform MSC detection and tracking through time and space.
+Can perform MCS detection and tracking through time and space.

 ## Use in researchs